Work graphs API – compute rasterizer learning sample

 TriangleFetchAndTransform and SplitFixed/SplitDynamic → Rasterize

-Finally, we define how we pass data from all of the nodes higher up in the graph into the rasterizer.
-The only data that’s really necessary for the rasterization loop is the triangle equation, the bounding box to scan, and the values we would like to interpolate.
+Finally we define how we pass data from all of the nodes higher up in the graph into the rasterizer.
+The only data that’s left now, necessary for the rasterization loop, is really only the triangle equation, the bounding box to scan, and the values we like to interpolate.

 {